top of page

 Douglas A. Shepardson

-“Thales at the Olive Press: How an Ancient Greek Philosopher Created a Modern Analogue of the Financial Call Option”
+“Thales at the Olive Press: How an Ancient Greek Philosopher Created an Ancient Analogue of the Modern Financial Call Option”

 If we trust Aristotle’s account of the history of (metaphysical) philosophy, the first philosopher was Thales of Miletus .
 He’s the one who started “this sort” of philosophy, Aristotle says in the third chapter of his Metaphysics , not philosophy proper ( Metaphysics 983b20).
 Stereotyped as an absent-minded philosopher, Plato depicts him falling into a well while staring up at the stars ( Theaetetus 174a).
 Aristotle’s history doesn’t help over-turn the narrative of philos